endowdly/endo-recipes/src/beefAndBaconStew.md

 3. Cut the roast into 2 inch cubes.
 Put beef in a large bowl and season with salt and pepper.

-4. Cut bacon crosswise into 1 inch pieces.

-5. Peel onions and cut into fourths.
+4. Peel onions and quarter.
 Put in medium bowl.

-6. Clean carrots and cut in half.
+5. Clean carrots and halve lengthwise.
 Put in medium bowl.

-7. Peel all garlic.
+6. Peel all garlic.
 Smash all garlic and roughly chop.
 Add 7 cloves to carrots.
 Keep 1 clove aside.

+7. Cut bacon crosswise into 1 inch pieces.

 Cook
 ----

-1. Heat dutch oven over medium.
+1. Heat dutch oven over medium heat.
 Cook bacon, stirring often until crisp.
 Keep bacon fat in pot, move bacon to a large bowl.